devilscurse/resource-restarter/README.md

 6. Start your server up and enjoy!

 Optional:
-5. Add this to the top of the resource's 'client.lua' and config the message:
+5. Add this to the top of the resource's 'client.lua' then config the message and/or colour:
 TriggerEvent("chatMessage", "", { 255, 0, 0 }, "your-resource is currently being restarted.
 You may experience minor lag!"
-                                   R , G, B